thanias92/ComputerVision/README.md

 A computer vision system to detect potholes in real-time using YOLO for road maintenance.

 **Key Features Target**:
-- Real-time detection (30+ FPS)
-- Accuracy >70% on uneven roads
+- Accuracy >70% on motorcycle type
-- Web compatibility

 ## 25% Progress Summary
 ✅ **Completed** | ⏳ **In Progress** | ❌ **Pending**